Profile photo of Kristian Diego Budd-Alston

 During football, Rich met Kristian and so many others.
 They played for hours and then wanted to walk to the store.
 Rich begged to go, but I was reluctant.
 By then, I had been introduced to Kristi who introduced me to her beloved Kristian who stepped in and assured me that they would look out for him.
 My intuition let me know that I could trust them (him), and I am so glad that I did.

 Kristian apparently learned from his mother that we must be mindful of the little things because one day we might realize that they mattered most.
-We are eternally grateful.
-Kristian’s generosity and kindness remain so cherished that Rich went to get Kristi the same type of cupcakes to share our condolences.
+We are eternally grateful for Kristian’s generosity and kindness.
+The memories remain so cherished that Rich went to get Kristi the same type of cupcakes to share our condolences.
 I am so glad that I (we) trusted Kristian on first meeting.
 He was that kind of person.
 They forged a bond that brightened Rich’s countenance every time we saw Kristian walk by.

 Roslyn and Richard Satchel